sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 #### Update static buffer profile

 When a static buffer profile is updated, it will be propagated to `Buffer Orch` and then `SAI`.
 The buffer pgs that reference this buffer profile don't need to be updated.
-However, as the total number of headroom buffer updated, the buffer pool size should be recalculated.
+However, as the total number of headroom buffer updated, we need to check whether the headroom is legal and the buffer pool size should also be recalculated.

 ![Flow](headroom-calculation-images/static-profile-updated.png "Figure 9: Static Buffer Profile Updated")

 __Figure 9: Static Buffer Profile Updated__

-#### Configure the priorities on which lossless traffic runs

-When the lossless priorities are configured, the system should recalcuate the port's headroom, just like what is done when `speed` or `cable length` is updated.

 ### Start and SONiC-to-SONiC upgrade flows